It’s Off to The (Duck) Races with Houston’s AFA This Fall

 Each year, AFA provides more than 40,000 hours of classroom instruction and provides nearly 50 free performances throughout the city.
 (Photo by David DeHoyos)

-AFA’s fifth annual rubber duck race will feature thousands of ducks racing to victory on Buffalo Bayou.
+AFA’s sixth annual rubber duck race will feature thousands of ducks racing to victory on Buffalo Bayou.
 (Photo by David DeHoyos)

 AFA was founded in 1993 to break down barriers that exist in music education and enrich lives through music.
 (Photo by David DeHoyos)